top of page

 Disadvantages of Wiring Solar Panels in Series

-Solar Panels Wiring in Parallel
+Solar Panel Wiring in Parallel

 Higher overall solar system efficiency